SpadeHeart

 Q: In what respect is what MHBC does "charitable"?

-that bridge is charitable as a mind sport in much the same way as other amateur sport is charitable:
+The EBU definition, agreed by the Charity Commission is that bridge is charitable as a mind sport in much the same way as other amateur sport is charitable:

 "By providing facilities, opportunities to find partners, regular and frequent playing sessions, and competitions, the organisation enables people to play duplicate contract bridge, a mind sport that has been shown to have significant health and social benefits.
-As a partnership game of incomplete information it requires deductive, analytical, reasoning and cooperative skills.
-Bridge has been shown to improve physical and mental health by deferring aging and dementia, and combats social isolation and loneliness by providing a social environment regardless of age, gender, physical ability or background."
+As a partnership game of incomplete information, it requires deductive, analytical, reasoning and cooperative skills.
+Bridge has been shown to improve physical and mental health by deferring aging and dementia and combats social isolation and loneliness by providing a social environment regardless of age, gender, physical ability or background."

 Q: How does it affect members?